dsoloha/native-macos/README.md

 "vscode_vibrancy.opacity": 0
 ```

-If you'd like, you can also disable to minimap, though I personally prefer to keep mine on for ease of use.
+If you'd like, you can also disable the minimap, though I personally prefer to keep mine on for ease of use.

 ```json
 "editor.minimap.enabled": false